isjxique/isjxique.github.io/index.md

 <img class="profile-picture" src="profile_pic.jpeg">

-I am a research scientist at MTRI where I develop and implement mathematical models using scientific computing tools to tackle problems involving electromagnetic sensor data.
-In my free time, I also enjoy building applications for Detriot area organizations with a group of full stack web developers,reading a good book, and hitting the beach.
+I am a Research Scientist/Engineer at MTRI where I develop and implement algorithms using scientific computing tools to tackle problems involving perception, intellegence, and system performance evaluation.
+In my free time, I also enjoy building web applications for Detriot area organizations with a group of full stack developers, reading a good book, and hitting the beach.

 ## Timeline